craigfrancis/php-is-literal-rfc/readme.md

 }
 ```

+And libraries can easily abstract this for the developer.

 ### Non-Parameterised Values

 **How can this work with Table and Field names in SQL, which cannot use parameters?**